mmacaula/cesium-webpack/README.md

-using webpack with cesium js

-start off with a webpack config

-npm install or download (show how you can npm install without package.json)

-if pre-1.15, delete all package.json files in Source

-run ant build

-copy all the assets and stuff to your public directory

-require in your cesium assets.

-Or show how to require in a cesium.js bundle

-two ways of using webpack: requiring in just the source you need (recommended)

-or using cesium.js bundle

-npm install -g webpack

 # Cesium and Webpack

 This tutorial will show how you can use the [webpack](http://webpack.github.io/) module bundler with [Cesium](http://cesiumjs.org).
 Some basic knowlege of Webpack will be assumed but code samples will be provided for reference.
 These code samples are located [here](https://github.com/mmacaula/cesium-webpack).
 There are two ways to use Cesium with webpack, the first is to use the pre-built bundle that is provided with every release, the other way is to `require` individual Cesium files and let Webpack make sure everything is properly included.
 This tutorial will cover both paths to using Cesium in your application.